 Although the penalties for a manslaughter conviction are often less severe than those associated with a murder conviction, they are still significant and life-altering.
 First degree manslaughter, for example, carries a minimum sentence of four years in prison.
 While that term is a mere drop in the bucket compared to the life without parole possible in a first degree murder conviction, being separated from one’s children, family, and friends for a span of four years or more can be devastating.

-If you are criminally charged with an unintentional death, you must act quickly to secure competent and effective criminal defense counsel.
+If you are criminally charged with an unintentional death, you must act quickly to secure a competent and effective criminal defense attorney.
 View our record of success to see how we have been able to help people just like you.

 Like other serious felony offenses, manslaughter charges are separated by degrees.
 In an unintentional killing, the person whose actions resulted in the death of another person may be charged with first degree manslaughter, second degree manslaughter, or negligent homicide, depending upon the specific circumstances of the death.